Mercedes-Benz E-Class (W212): Development and launch

 The fourth generation E-Class (W212) facelift was unveiled to media in December 2012 ahead of its public debut at the 2013 North American International Auto Show, it was made available for sale in early/mid 2013 as the 2014 model year.
 Compared to typically subtle Mercedes-Benz minor model updates, the changes to the W212 were relatively extensive.
 With the sales the E-Class had lost to SUVs and crossovers in Europe and America more than compensated for by demand in emerging markets, it received the "most significant model revision" Mercedes-Benz had ever undertaken, reported close to €1 billion into the development of the mid-cycle refresh.
 The amount of new features on the facelifted model is about the same that's expected from the release of an entirely new model.
 The facelift brings significant styling changes, improved engines, more standard equipment and several extra hi-tech features.

 Depending on the market, the 2014 E-Class is available in the following versions.
-The lineup starts with the E 200 that has a turbocharged 2.0-liter producing 181 hp or 208 hp in the E 250.
-The more frugal E 200 CDI has a 4-cylinder, 2.1-liter turbodiesel unit with 134 hp.
+The lineup starts with the E 200 that has a turbocharged 2.0-litre producing 181 hp or 208 hp in the E 250.
+The more frugal E 200 CDI has a four-cylinder, 2.1-litre turbodiesel unit with 134 hp.
 The same engine powers the E 220 CDI where it's tuned to output 168 hp, while in the E 250 CDI it churns 201 hp.
 There are also BlueTec versions of the E 250, E 300 Hybrid and E 350.
-The regular E 350 gets a V6 3.5-liter engine generating 302 hp, while the E 400 Hybrid has the same V6 engine but with an electric motor developing an additional 27 hp.
-The E 550 makes use of a 4.7-liter turbo charged V8 engine developing 402 hp.
+The regular E 350 gets a V6 3.5-litre engine generating 302 hp, while the E 400 Hybrid has the same V6 engine but with an electric motor developing an additional 27 hp.
+The E 550 makes use of a 4.7-litre turbo charged V8 engine developing 402 hp.